rashyad/readcsv/README.md

-# Library to read csv file
+# Read csv file with fast speed

-## Not Ready For Public Use!

-The library aims to provide fast and simple methods to read both excel and csv files.
+The library aims to provide fast and simple methods to read csv files.